The Emergency Fund. The Only Money That Matters When Everything Goes Wrong

 Why the Standard Advice Undershoots for High Earners

-The three to six months standard was developed for average income households with predictable monthly expenses and simple financial structures.
-It is reasonable for many people and consistently inadequate for most high earners, not because high earners are more fragile but because their financial lives have specific characteristics the generic formula was never designed to capture.
+The three-to-six-month rule was built for average households with predictable expenses and simple financial lives.
+It works reasonably well for many people and often falls short for high earners.
+Not because high earners are more fragile, but because the math changes quickly.

 The Right Amount for Your Situation